shotgunsoftware/developer.shotgunsoftware.com/docs/en/toolkit/toolkit_basics_guides/advanced_config.md

 # Getting started with configurations

-After completing this guide, you will have the knowledge fundamental to creating an advanced setup for your Toolkit project, setting you up customize your pipeline configuration.
+After completing this guide, you will have the knowledge fundamental to extending and customizing a configuration for your project’s pipeline.

 ## About the guide

 This guide describes how to use the **Advanced Project Setup Wizard** in Shotgun Desktop to create a configuration for a digital content creation pipeline.
 You will quickly become acquainted with the configuration tools, learn how to use the Wizard, and be presented with opportunities to learn more.
-Using the Wizard creates pipeline configuration for your project and prepares it to be edited and extended to support each step in the pipeline.
+Using the Wizard creates a pipeline configuration for your project and prepares it to be edited and extended to support each step in the pipeline.
 The configuration controls aspects of the UI, Shotgun Apps, and various tools necessary to support a production pipeline.
 Using the Wizard is just one way to extend a configuration.
 Along with adding specific settings for each step in a pipeline, it will add integrations with software applications.
 In this guide, we'll be basing our project's configuration on Toolkit's Default Configuration.

 This guide assumes the user: